 From treatment for varicose veins to high-tech cancer treatment to

-speedier recoveries and smaller incisions than traditional surgery with
+recoveries and smaller incisions than traditional surgery with the same

 Interventional radiology combines the technology of powerful imaging